Inc44/dotfiles/README.md

 # dotfiles
-## Introduction
+# Introduction
-This repository contains a collection of dotfiles and setup commands to configure a Ubuntu Linux system.
+This repository contains a collection of dotfiles and setup commands to configure a Ubuntu and Arch Linux systems.
-## Getting Started
+# Getting Started
 Please follow the steps carefully.
+# Ubuntu Specific
-# Maintenance
+## Maintenance
 <details>

 ## System Update and Cache Cleaning